+Coming from that, the epithet Pharologist describes those who once specialised in their use and upkeep.
+Nowadays, though, it’s used mainly by amateur aficionados of the buildings.
 Quartet Amiina can be counted among their ranks.
-Enamoured of the historical buildings’ utilitarian uses and romanticism, the quartet is back with the new EP ‘Pharology’, an expansive, escapist effort that walks the line between experimental, ambient, subversive neo-classical and prelude to the impossible—an EP that’s as varied as the ocean by which it was written.
+Enamoured of the historical buildings’ utilitarian uses and romanticism, the quartet just released their new EP ‘Pharology’, an expansive, escapist effort that walks the line between experimental, ambient, subversive neo-classical and prelude to the impossible—an EP that’s as varied as the ocean by which it was written.

 Note: Due to the effect the Coronavirus is having on tourism in Iceland, it’s become increasingly difficult for the Grapevine to survive.
 If you enjoy our content and want to help the Grapevine’s journalists do things like eat and pay rent, please consider joining our High Five Club.